crowdsecurity/crowdsec-docs/crowdsec-docs/docs/console_management/intro.md

 ## Enable console management

 The console management is still under feature flag on the CrowdSec Security Engine side.
-There is two ways to enable this feature flag:
+There are two ways to enable this feature flag:
  - Create or edit `/etc/crowdsec/feature.yaml` with the following flag

 ```yaml